sudofx/wake-scaffold/memory/core_memories/index.md

 toward:

 > "Build a reliable, independently testable workspace/environment
-> verification capability that can provide useful diagnostics without
+> verification capability that provides useful diagnostics while respecting
-> modifying protected wake infrastructure."
+> the memory-only write boundary."

-Whether that capability should eventually be automatically invoked remains an architectural question requiring explicit authorization if the solution would modify protected lifecycle files.
+Whether that capability should eventually be automatically invoked remains an architectural question.

+Any implementation requiring modification outside `memory/` requires explicit human authorization.

 ## Evidence of iterative learning

-The first seven wakes now form a concrete development chain:
+The first seven wakes form a concrete development chain:

 1. Create a memory validator.
 2. Observe that the validator cannot see the expected structure.